Struct rustc_expand::base::ExtCtxt [−][src]

 ) -> Result<PathBuf, DiagnosticBuilder<'a>>

-mentioned inside Rust code, returning an absolute path.
+Resolves a path mentioned inside Rust code, returning an absolute path.

-This unifies the logic used for resolving include_X!
+This unifies the logic used for resolving include_X!.

-FIXME: move this to rustc_builtin_macros
+FIXME: move this to rustc_builtin_macros and make it private.

 pub fn path_all(